cl445/misestimation_mri_mdd/README.md

 <sup>8</sup>Institute of Systems Neuroscience, Medical Faculty, Heinrich Heine University Düsseldorf, Düsseldorf,
 Germany

-<sup>&ast;</sup> indicates that the authors contributed equally to the work and should be regarded as first authors.
+<sup>&ast;</sup>&nbsp;indicates that the authors contributed equally to the work and should be regarded as first authors.
-<sup>&dagger;</sup> indicates that the authors contributed equally to the work and should be regarded as senior authors.
+<sup>&dagger;</sup>&nbsp;indicates that the authors contributed equally to the work and should be regarded as senior authors.

 Abstract
 --------